 The Value of Audience Insights Data

 Are you sure you have a feel for your target online audience?
 Marketing itself is not rocket science, but consumer behavior can be.
-Customers make choices based on a number of volatile factors, some of which are not obvious at all.
+Customers make choices based on many volatile factors, some of which are not obvious at all.
 You can’t predict their actions, but you can leverage consumer insights to optimize your marketing campaign in a timely way.

-Invaluable data can come from the knowledge of website traffic.
-What magazines do your target audience really read?
-What substitutes do your loyal customers consider?
-These questions and many more can be answered with the SEMrush Audience Insights report.
+Invaluable data can come from knowledge of website traffic.
+What magazines do your target audience read?
+What alternatives do your loyal customers consider?
+You can answer these questions and many more with the help of the SEMrush Audience Insights report.

 Below you can find several scenarios of using SEMrush Audience Insights to find marketing insights for strategic business decisions.